-In the context of a typical DJI multirotor aircraft equipped with a stock camera, shutter frequency (and in turn frontlap density) ultimately falls back to ground speed.
-Flying slow really chews through battery on a multicopter; and it goes without saying that where sidelap is concerned, less rows means less flight time.
+In the context of a typical DJI multi-rotor aircraft equipped with a stock camera, shutter frequency (and in turn frontlap density) ultimately falls back to ground speed.
+Flying slow really chews through battery on a multi-copter; and it goes without saying that where sidelap is concerned, fewer rows means less flight time.

-Take for example, two flights on the same field: Front and sidelap both at 80% gives us a successful stich to be sure, but tweaking the side and frontlap to 65% and 75% respectively gives us almost four and a half additional minutes of flight time that could be better put to use elsewhere.
+Take, for example, two flights on the same field: Front and sidelap both at 80% give us a successful stitch to be sure, but tweaking the side and frontlap to 65% and 75% respectively gives us almost four and a half additional minutes of flight time that could be better put to use elsewhere.

 Stitching software has a love/hate relationship with change.
 Point cloud works because of difference, but when those differences are temporal and not spatial, “GIGO” rears its ugly head.
-Stitching software can get quite confused if the similarity ain’t there between images that should be; and in our experience unexpected temporal change is the the number-one cause of failed crop image stitch when nothing seems wrong with a flight.
+Stitching software can get quite confused if the similarity ain’t there between images that should be, and in our experience, unexpected temporal change is the number-one cause of failed crop image stitch when nothing seems wrong with a flight.